raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 ### post scriptum

-While the students busy themselves writing the test, he sends a pull request to integrate his `concatenate` and `zip` functions into [allong.es]
+While the students busy themselves writing the test, he sends a pull request to integrate his `concatenate` function into [allong.es].

 ### end notes